jecki/DHParser/README.md

 Ease of use
 -----------

-DHParser recognizes various dialects of EBNF or PEG-syntax.
-If you already have a grammar-specification in EBNF, chances are good that you can directly compile with the `dhaparser`-command into a Python script that is able to parse documents with this grammar.
+DHParser recognizes various dialects of EBNF or PEG-syntax for specifying grammars.
+For any already given grammar-specification in EBNF or PEG, it is likely that DHParser can generate a parser either right a away or after only minor changes or additions.

 Small grammars can also directly be compiled from Python-code.
+(Here, we use DHParser's preferred syntax which does not require trailing semicolons and uses the tilde `~` as a special sign to denote "insignificant" whitespace.)

 key_value_store.py: